Logo

 Get started

-What documents do mortgage lenders require?
+What documents do mortgage lenders need?

 When you apply for a mortgage, lenders will have a list of required documents that you must provide as part of your application.
 These may include: